 "When organisations are already signed up with ESRI, they're very reluctant to kind of even let you download QGIS...
 So even if it's free, they'll be reluctant to let you use it because it's not one of their approved programs."

-This inertia of bureaucracy is exacerbated by what the results reveal as ancillary confidence shortfalls among practitioners, where rather than software limitations, technical difficulties are ascribed by practitioners to personal inadequacy.
+In this context, the policy directions of IT departments operate as a boundary reinforcing “institutional isomorphism” (DiMaggio & Powell, 1983) where normative pressures and professional coercion influence behaviour more than technical superiority.
+According to Ovadia (2013), users often equate successful commercial branding with reliability that reinforces ecosystems of corporate provision.

 The synergy of senior decision-maker risk aversion and a perceived dependency on proprietary file infrastructure results in resistance that individual vanguards must negotiate.
 This outcome suggests that while human actors can serve as a stimulus for FLOSS adoption, they operate within cautiously normative institutional lattices that favour proprietary software in professional practice.